On central-max-point tolerance graphs and some subclasses of interval catch digraphs: Central max point tolerance graphs

-Next, following Observation \ref{obsmptg}, we have the following in a similar way:
+Next following observation \ref{obsmptg} we have the following in a similar way:

 \begin{prop} Let $G$ be a simple undirected graph.
-Then $G$ is a CMPTG if and only if there exists a central interval catch digraph $D$ such that $G=D\cap D^T$ where $D^T$ is the digraph obtained from $D$ by reversing direction of every arc. \end{prop}
+Then $G$ is a central MPTG if and only if there exists a central interval catch digraph $D$ such that $G = D\cap D^T$ where $D^T$ is the digraph obtained from D by reversing direction of every arc. \end{prop}